Tbee05/Unhuddle_denoise/README.md

 UNHUDDLE will be installable via `pip install unhuddle`

 ## 📣 Citation & License
-This tool is part of an ongoing research pipeline for high-dimensional tissue profiling.
+This tool is part of an ongoing research pipeline for high-dimensional tissue profiling originating from the Alizadeh laboratory at Stanford School of Medicine.
 Please cite appropriately once a manuscript is available.
 Open-source license to be defined.